rafaelolal/chhardwood/README.md

 - [ ] as many meta tags as possible for every page
 - [ ] check over alt text for each image, make sure it is good
 - [ ] fix strong tags or preferably use fw-bold.
 Note for DJ: try to do things in aa way where they affect things globally.
 For example, the body-text class is not affecting how the strong tag comes out or how the fw-_ classes work.
 Also, instead of using fs-_ all the time, just change the size of h1 tags by default.
-- [ ] home page section 2 looks strange, the about us section, it just feels off centered somehow

 - [ ] make use of semantic tags and tags important for SEO: If something is a section, use section and not div, if something is a footer...and so on semantic tags include:
       "article",
       "aside",